 No, the tool doesn’t recommend increasing or decreasing the budget: it simply shows different reallocation scenarios and predicts how selecting one would affect the performance of each displayed metric.

 Therefore, if the projected spend is significantly below your target budget and there is room to spend more, you can use the tool to find a reallocation scenario that will help you avoid underspending.
-On the other hand, if it looks like the selected budgets will overspend, you can see if one the reallocation scenarios would help you reduce cost in the most sustainable way possible.
+On the other hand, if it looks like the selected budgets will overspend, you can see if one of the reallocation scenarios would help you reduce costs in the most sustainable way possible.

 Why do I get a suggestion to reduce budgets for campaigns with a relatively low CPA?